 So here goes…

-The recent rapid increases in construction materials is attributed to a combination of factors including, but not limited to, the severe stifling of supply lines due to COVID-19 and the boom in construction projects.
+The recent rapid increases in construction materials are attributed to a combination of factors including, but not limited to, the severe stifling of supply lines due to COVID-19 and the boom in construction projects.
 But how can this be you may ask.
 Surely a lack of supply would equate to a cooling in construction activities.
 Not necessarily in this case.
 You see, at the start and height of the pandemic many construction materials production companies, like so many other unrelated industries, had to either scale down operations due to reduced short-term demand and/or lay off production staff due to uncertainty.
 Many are still operating under reduced staffing conditions.
 At the same time, many other industries continued to operate but had shifted to the work-from-home policy for employees.

-For many employees working from home and having disposable cash but not being able to spend on traveling, vacationing, shopping, wining and dining, the only other feel-good option for spending money was doing home renovations which created the demand and DIY construction boom.
+For many employees working from home and having disposable cash but not being able to spend on traveling, vacationing, shopping, wining, and dining, the only other feel-good option for spending money was doing home renovations which created the demand and DIY construction boom.

 Demand for construction commodities has been further exacerbated by the government infrastructure stimulus spending as an economic recovery plan.
-Which brings us to the principle of demand and supply which dictates that if demand out-weighs supply, and in this case severely and increasingly out-weighs supply, we see a rapid and abnormal increase in supply price.
+This brings us to the principle of demand and supply which dictates that if demand out-weighs supply, and in this case severely and increasingly out-weighs supply, we see a rapid and abnormal increase in supply price.

 A variety of other factors have also further influenced the abnormal price increase in wood and steel products but this will be discussed in my next blog – Ongoing Construction Materials Prince Increases – Part 2